entropyxyz/entropy-docs/content/basics/glossary.md

 ## Wallet

-A program or application that stores and manages a user's tokens.
+A program or application that stores and manages a user's `bits`.
 Wallets hold the public and private keys that provide access and control over a user's assets.
 Since Entropy is built on the Substrate blockchain, most Substrate wallets should be compatible with Entropy.